spotify/scio/site/src/paradox/Scio-REPL.md

 ### Running jobs asynchronously

-When using REPL and Dataflow service consider using the non-blocking [`DataflowRunner`](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/runners/dataflow/DataflowRunner.html) for a more interactive experience.
+When using REPL and Dataflow service consider using the non-blocking @javadoc[`DataflowRunner`](org.apache.beam.runners.dataflow.DataflowRunner) for a more interactive experience.
 To start:

 ```
-java -jar scio-repl-0.3.4.jar \
+java -jar scio-repl-0.7.0.jar \
 > --project=<project-id> \
 > --stagingLocation=<stagin-dir> \
 > --runner=DataflowRunner